System of Record Notice 09-15-0056

 PURPOSE(S) FOR RECORDS IN THIS SYSTEM:

 - To determine eligibility of petitioners to receive compensation under the National Vaccine Injury Compensation Program.

-- To compensate successful petitioners in the amount determined by the court.
+- To compensate successful petitioners in the amount and in the manner determined by the court.

 - HRSA will contract with expert medical consultants for the purpose of obtaining advice on petitioner's eligibility for compensation.
-Relevant records may be disclosed to such consultants.
+To the extent necessary, relevant records may be disclosed to such consultants.
 The consultants shall be required to maintain Privacy Act safeguards with respect to such records and return all records to HRSA.

 - HRSA will release the petitioner's complete medical file and may release consultants' report to the DOJ and the Special Master of the U.S. Court of Federal Claims for adjudication of the compensation claim.

-- A record may be disclosed to annuity brokers and to employees of life insurance companies for the purposes of obtaining financial advice and for the purchase of contracts to provide benefits to recipients of benefits under the Program.
+- To the extent necessary, a record may be disclosed to annuity brokers and to employees of life insurance companies for the purposes of obtaining financial advice and for the purchase of contracts to provide benefits to recipients of benefits under the Program.
 Organizations to which information is disclosed for this use will be required to maintain Privacy Act safeguards with respect to such records.

-- A record may be disclosed to contractors for the purpose of providing medical review, analysis and determination as to whether petitions meet the medical requirements for compensation.
+- To the extent necessary, a record may be disclosed to contractors for the purpose of providing medical review, analysis and determination as to whether petitions meet the medical requirements for compensation.
 Contractors will be required to maintain Privacy Act safeguards with respect to such records.